 Maupiti is small enough to be explored on foot.
 You’ll have a huge smile on your face as you’re walking along its only main road, picking fruit and tropical flowers along the way, climbing its highest peak, and crossing the azure lagoon to your very own Robinson Crusoe beach.
 Let’s not forget the magic that lies beneath the calm waves, with giant manta rays and pristine coral just waiting to be discovered.

 When ranking the islands I enjoyed exploring the most in the South Pacific, Maupiti ranks very high.
 Do not miss the opportunity to see it for yourself!

 What’s Included In This Maupiti Travel Guide?

 Watch this video to see what’s expecting you in Maupiti (you might need to disable your ad blocker).

 Click on the image to open in Google Maps.
 This map features all the highlights mentioned in this guide.

 Maupiti is the most western of the high volcanic islands that make up the Society Islands in French Polynesia.
 The island measures only 11 square kilometers and has a population of about 1,200 residents living on the main island and the outer motus (small islets) surrounding the lagoon.

 It is believed that ancient Polynesians settled Maupiti sometime in the 9th century AD, establishing a traditional way of life with very close ties to neighboring Bora Bora.
 ‘Discovered’ in 1722 by a Dutchman, European explorers started to frequently arrive a few decades later, followed by the missionaries.
 France eventually took over Maupiti, but life here has continued to retain a traditional feel.

 These days islanders primarily live off farming, growing grapefruit, and noni on the main island and on the surrounding motus.
-Small-scale tourism is picking up, but islanders are adamant at preserving their laid back way of life and will not allow the construction of any resorts.
+Small-scale tourism is picking up, but islanders are adamant about preserving their laid-back way of life and will not allow the construction of any resorts.